Bank Customer Onboarding: Doc Verification and KYC

 FAQ

-How long does compliant bank onboarding take in the UK?
+How long does compliant bank onboarding take in Australia?

 Manual onboarding takes 3 to 7 business days for retail customers and 10 to 25 days for corporate clients.
 Automated solutions reduce retail onboarding to under 30 minutes and corporate onboarding to 1 to 4 business days.

-What documents are required to open a UK business bank account?
+What documents are required to open an Australian business bank account?

-The MLR 2017 and JMLSG guidance require a certificate of incorporation, memorandum and articles of association, PSC register extract, photo ID and proof of address for all directors and beneficial owners, recent financial statements, and a board resolution authorising the account opening.
+The AML/CTF Act and AUSTRAC guidance require an ASIC company extract, constitution, current ASIC extract showing directors and shareholders, photo ID and proof of address for all directors and beneficial owners, recent financial statements, and a board resolution authorising the account opening.

-What penalties does the FCA impose for KYC failures?
+What penalties does AUSTRAC impose for KYC failures?

-Is electronic identity verification accepted under UK AML rules?
+Is electronic identity verification accepted under Australian AML rules?

-The MLR 2017 permits electronic identity verification provided the data sources are reliable and independent.
-The JMLSG guidance specifies that positive matches across two or more databases (credit agencies, electoral roll, government records) satisfy standard CDD verification requirements.
+The AML/CTF Act permits electronic identity verification provided the data sources are reliable and independent.
+AUSTRAC guidance specifies that positive matches across two or more databases satisfy standard CDD verification requirements.

-CheckFile.ai automates KYC document verification for banks, reducing onboarding time by up to 80% while maintaining FCA compliance.
+CheckFile.ai automates KYC document verification for banks, reducing onboarding time by up to 80% while maintaining AUSTRAC compliance.
 Start your free trial or view pricing.

 For a broader view of document verification across regulated sectors, see our industry verification guide.